P-p-H-d/mlib/README.md

 It also adds the needed macro for handling the oplist.
 As a consequence, it is needed by all other header files.

+Some macros are using recursivity to work.
+This is not an easy feat to do as it needs some tricks to work (see reference).
+This still work well with only one major limitation: it can not be chained.
+For example, if MACRO is a macro implementing recursivity, then MACRO(MACRO()) won't work.

 Example:

 	M_MAP(f, 1, 2, 3, 4)